 12. RECORDED BACKING TRACK:

-c) Please ensure the CDs are burned properly and clearly marked with Entrant Number and Event Number, as per the guidelines given, and tested in a music system (not on a computer or car music player).
-In case of CD failure and subject to the venue, USB or smart phone may be used, as a backup.
-Do not use labels on CD as this may cause CD player failure.
-See Entrant Corner for CD Policy.
+c) Please ensure the backing tracks are uploaded onto the USBs properly and clearly named with a tag including Entrant Number and Event Number (USBs will NOT BE ACCEPTED if this information is not clearly marked), as per the guidelines given, and tested in a music system (not on a computer or car music player).
+In case of USB failure and subject to the venue, a smart phone may be used, as a backup.
+See Entrant Corner for USB Policy.

-d) USB must be clearly named with a tag including Entrant Number & Event Number.
-USBs will NOT BE ACCEPTED if this information is not clearly marked.
-There must only be ONE file on the USB handed in for the Audio Technician to play.
+d) There must only be ONE file on the USB handed in for the Audio Technician to play.
 If more than one file is on the usb this will hold up the event and marks may be deducted.

 g) No person, unless authorised, may sit with the sound operator.